AdoriZahard/hi3er/docs/index.md

 **Blessing of Assemblage**: Once Loud Armaments is destroyed, enter burst mode.
 Can summon a Blazing Spiral that lasts for 5s.
 It will continuously pull enemies and make them take 30% more Total DMG.
 A Blazing Spiral deals 500% ATK of Fire DMG when created, which increases by 300% ATK for every Loud Armaments destroyed. | Optional 2nd
 **Blessing of Transmission**: In Special Weapon: No. 9, Interlude Salute and Evasion deal 50% more Total DMG.
 Casting Interlude Salue restores 5 SP.
 Every 3 casts of Interlude Salute refreshes weapon active CD, but exiting the combat vehicle resets the counter. | No

-####<p align="center">Vill-V - Signet of Helix (1st Core)</p>

 !!! note
+    This build relies on 3 Ego signets: Facade, Sleight and Reversal.
+During the run, you can pick a 4th Ego for Assemblage if you want the gather that it provides, but give more priority to important Cores.

+####<p align="center">Griseo - Signet of Stars (1st Core)</p>

+!!! note
-    Ideal course of build up: 3 Ego Start (Facade + Sleight into Reversal), V-V's Spider Web or Pendulum F3, then finish V-V 1st Core by F4, go shop by F5, use 3* Remembrance Sigil Abuse to try and get Kalpas TDM and Phys/Elem DMG at +2 and Griseo Red and Yellow Paint, then finish Kalpas 2nd Core by F6 and finish Griseo 2nd Core by F7 Double.
+    Ideal course of build up: 3 Ego Start (Facade + Sleight into Reversal) into Griseo Red Paint by F3, finish Griseo 2nd Core by F4 Double, grab Petals in the Wind by F5 and go shop F6, buy missing Black & Dark from Griseo and use 3* Remembrance Sigil Abuse to get Kalpas' DMG boosts or Vill-V's signets.
+Then grab Griseo door by F7 Double for Fallen Leaves and, if it's the only one missing, A Flame Extinguished as well.

 Signet | Priority
 - | :----:
-**Act V: Spider Web**: Using a weapon active boosts Valkyrie ranged Total DMG by 40% for 4.5s.
+**Red & Hot**: Using a weapon active taints enemies nearby with red paint for 8s and makes them take 25% bonus Physical and Elemental DMG (cannot stack).
 Triggering it again resets the duration. | 1st
-**Act II: Pendulum**: Using a weapon active makes enemies take 20% bonus Total DMG for 4.5s.
+**Yellow & Warm**: Using an Ultimate taints enemies nearby with yellow paint for 8s and makes them take 30% bonus Total DMG.
 Triggering it again resets the duration. | 2nd
-**Act III: Conflict**: Using a weapon active boosts Valkyrie Total DMG by 20% for 4.5s Triggering it again resets the duration. | 3rd
-**Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | 4th
+**Blue & Cold**: Triggering an Ultimate Evasion Skill taints enemies nearby with blue paint for 8s and reduces their Total DMG and Move Speed by 30%.
+Triggering it again resets the duration. | 3rd
+**Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
+6 stacks max. | 4th
-**Nexus Signet 1: Interlude: Reversed Spiral** |
+**Nexus Signet 2: Faded Stars** |
+**Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
+Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
+Triggering it again resets the duration. | 1st
+**Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
+Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
+Triggering it again resets the duration. | 2nd
+**A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
+Triggering it again resets the duration. | Optional 3rd

+!!! note
+    Red is highest priority to +3.
+Yellow is good to +3.
+It is not necessary to finish Griseo 2nd Core.

 ####<p align="center">Kalpas - Signet of Decimation (2nd Core)</p>